HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 As you can see, we will create a pretty interesting 3d parallax effect that looks like we are moving through some mountains, some moving text animation and a typical scrolling parallax.

-When I first started building websites this sort of thing seemed like it would be insanely difficult and well outsite of my reach.
+When I first started building websites this sort of thing seemed like it would be insanely difficult and well outside of my reach.
 But I am here to tell you that it really isn't as hard as you may think.
 So let's get started.

 ### Scaffolding out the HTML and CSS